alexfernandez/nodecached/README.md

 * key: a string with the memcached key.
 * callback: function(error, result) to call, true if deleted, false otherwise.

+#### client.incr(key, value, callback)

+Increment a numeric value from the server by key.
+* key: a string with the memcached key.
+* value: the value to add to the original.
+* callback: function(error, result) to call with the incremented value, or false if not found.

+#### client.decr(key, value, callback)

+Decrement a numeric value from the server by key.
+* key: a string with the memcached key.
+* value: the value to substract from the original.
+* callback: function(error, result) to call with the decremented value, or false if not found.

 ### Options

 The client accepts some options compatible with node-memcached.